Pretrained Language Models are Symbolic Mathematics Solvers too!: Conclusion

 \subsubsection{Acknowledgments}

-This work has been supported in part by NASA (Awards 80NSSC20K1720 and 521418-SC), NSF (Awards 2007202 and 2107463), and the IT Academy Research Programme, Estonia.
-We are grateful to all who provided feedback on this work, including the anonymous reviewers of the International Conference on Learning Representations (ICLR), and the audiences of early presentations of this work.
+This work has been supported in part by NSF (Awards 2007202, 2107463, and 2038080), and the IT Academy Research Programme, Estonia.
+We are grateful to all who provided feedback on this work, including the anonymous reviewers of the International Conference on Learning Representations (ICLR).